seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Which here appeareth due upon the bond.

 **SHYLOCK**
-’Tis very true: O wise and upright judge!
+'Tis very true: O wise and upright judge!
 How much more elder art thou than thy looks!

 **PORTIA**